Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: 3D Feature Field Transformers for Multi-Task Robot Manipulation

+The architecture of \model{} is shown in Figure~\ref{fig:architecture}.
+It is a policy transformer that, at \rebuttal{a given} timestep $t$, predicts a 6-DoF end-effector pose from one or more RGB-D images, a language instruction, and proprioception information regarding the robot's current end-effector pose.
 Following prior work \cite{james2022q, shridhar2023perceiver, guhur2023instruction, liu2022instruction}, instead of predicting an end-effector pose at each timestep, we extract a set of \textit{keyposes} that capture bottleneck end-effector poses in a demonstration.
 A pose is a keypose if (1) the end-effector changes state (something is grasped or released) or (2) velocities approach near zero (a common occurrence when entering pre-grasp poses or entering a new phase of a task).
 The prediction problem then boils down to predicting the next (best) keypose action given the current observation.
-At inference time, \model{} iteratively predicts the next best keypose and reaches it with a motion planner, following previous works \cite{shridhar2023perceiver,guhur2023instruction}.
+At inference time, \model{} iteratively predicts the next best keypose and reaches it with a \rebuttal{sampling-based} motion planner, following previous works \cite{shridhar2023perceiver,guhur2023instruction}.

 We assume access to a dataset of $n$ demonstration trajectories.
 Each demonstration is a sequence of observations $O = \{o_1, o_2, .., o_t\}$ paired with continuous actions $A = \{a_1, a_2, .., a_t\}$ and, optionally, a language instruction $l$ that describes the task.
 Each observation $o_t$ consists of RGB-D images from one or more camera views; more details are in Appendix~\ref{sec:sim}.
 An action $a_t$ consists of the 3D position and 3D orientation (represented as a quaternion) of the robot's end-effector, its binary open or closed state, and whether the motion planner needs to avoid collisions to reach the pose: